 What it does: Bloomberg Law combines legal research with Bloomberg's business intelligence, making it ideal for transactional lawyers, corporate counsel, and M&A practices that need financial data alongside legal analysis.

-Key Features:
+Key features:

-- Integrated Bloomberg financial data
+- Integrated Bloomberg financial and company data

 - Docket analytics